MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/communication-compliance-case-study.md

 - Iniciando diretamente da solução de conformidade de comunicação
 - A partir do centro de conformidade do Microsoft 365
 - A partir do catálogo de soluções do Microsoft 365
-- A partir do centro de administração do Microsoft 365
+- A partir do Centro de administração do Microsoft 365

 ### <a name="starting-directly-from-the-communication-compliance-solution"></a>Iniciando diretamente da solução de conformidade de comunicação